-Upon graduation from Vanderbilt she realized that the traditional Christian ministry was not for her.
-She then spent several years in alternative careers, including being an automobile mechanic, a service advisor and then spending nearly twenty years managing her family’s wood flooring business.
+Upon graduation from Vanderbilt Divinity School, she realized that the traditional Christian ministry was not for her.
+She then spent several years in alternative careers, including being an automobile mechanic, a service advisor and then nearly twenty years as a manager of her family’s wood flooring business.
 By mid-life the urge to find a deeper purpose began with a move to Savannah, Georgia.
-While living there, she found the giant welcome extended to her by a tiny UU fellowship in Statesboro, Georgia.
+While living there, she found the giant welcome extended to her by a tiny UU fellowship in Statesboro.
 Their welcome was just what she needed to recognize where her journey was leading.
-In a few years she returned to Jacksonville and by 2001, had become fellowshipped by the UUA and jointly ordained by both of the UU congregations in her hometown.
+In a few years, she returned to Jacksonville and by 2001, had become fellowshipped by the UUA and jointly ordained by both of the UU congregations in her hometown.